pact-foundation/docs.pact.io/website/docs/pact_broker/tags.md

 You may have noticed that the URL for a pacticipant version tag starts with `/pacticipants`, not `/consumers` or `/providers`.
 That is because `consumer` and `provider` are roles that a pacticipant takes in a pact, not identities in themselves.
 An application may be both a consumer and a provider.

 When you are using tags, you need to ensure that the version numbering scheme you use to identify a "version" cannot give you version that exists on more than one repository branch - don't hard code it.
 It should either _be_ the git sha \(or equivalent for your repository\), or it should include the git sha as metadata if you are using semantic versioning eg. `1.2.456+405b31ec6`.
 See [Versioning in the Pact Broker](/getting_started/versioning_in_the_pact_broker) for more information.

+### Identifying versions by tag

+When the Pact Broker is determining "the latest application version with tag X" the logic it uses is "find all the _pacticipant versions_ that have the X tag, and return the most recently created one", NOT "find the most recently created X _tag_, and then return the associated pacticipant version".
+This means that if you tag version 1, then version 2, then version 1 again, version 2 will still be considered the latest for that tag.
+This has implications for [rollbacks](#handling-rollbacks) and is one of the reasons that using tags to track environments has been superseded by [record-deployment](/pact_broker/recording_deployments_and_releases#recording-deployments) and [record-release](/pact_broker/recording_deployments_and_releases#recording-releases).

 ### "Latest" pacts